 Last, you will have to complete a financial affidavit documenting any and all information about your finances including:

 It is highly recommended that you involve an experienced family law attorney.
 Filing for divorce can be difficult and full of emotions.
-Rest assured that the father-son team at Fulmer & Fulmer, PA will accurately complete and file all necessary documents and stand behind your best interests.
+Rest assured that the father-son team at Fulmer Law, P.A. will accurately complete and file all necessary documents and stand behind your best interests.
 Schedule your consultation now!

 Deciding how to find a divorce lawyer can be overwhelming.
-At Fulmer, & Fulmer, PA we understand that divorce is highly personal and emotional for many.
-Our experiences over the past 35+ years practicing family law are paramount and offer you an advantage in winning your case.
+At Fulmer Law, P.A. we understand that divorce is highly personal and emotional for many.
+Our experiences over the past 15+ years practicing family law are paramount and offer you an advantage in winning your case.
 We promise to speak with you in plain English and not legalese.
 We strive to be someone you can trust and feel comfortable with when discussing extremely personal information about yourself, your family and your marriage.

-Our father-son law team understands that your children’s needs come first.
-The legal team at Fulmer & Fulmer, PA includes highly skilled problem solvers that are adept at compromise and comfortable in the courtroom.
+The legal team at Fulmer Law, P.A. includes highly skilled problem-solvers that are extremely knowledgeable and comfortable in the courtroom.
 Schedule an appointment with us today.

-If you and your spouse are ready to move on with you divorce and have agreed on the major issues, contact the family law experts at Fulmer & Fulmer, PA.
+If you and your spouse are ready to move on with you divorce and have agreed on the major issues, contact the family law experts at Fulmer Law, P.A.
 We can show you how to get a quick divorce by taking you through the process of filing for a “simplified dissolution of marriage.”
-We will get things done quickly and amicably.
+We will work to get the divorce completed quickly and amicably.

 See more about filing for a quick divorce in our answer above to “What is an Uncontested Divorce?”

 Call us now 863.457.2099, and our legal team will get right to work with filing your petition.
-You’ll be amazed at just how fast Fulmer & Fulmer can get the job done!
+You’ll be amazed at just how fast Fulmer Law, P.A. can get the job done!

-How you prepare for your divorce can play a major part in the final outcome.
-When considering divorce, or when your spouse has declared that they are planning to file for divorce the best way to prepare is to contact a reputable and experienced family lawyer.
+How you prepare for your divorce will play a major part in the final outcome.
+When considering divorce, or when your spouse has declared that they are planning to file for divorce, the best way to prepare is to contact Art Fulmer, Jr., the most trusted family lawyer in Polk County.

-Regarding the children, take notes about the kids, the family and your spouse.
-By keeping detailed notes and journaling daily conversations and happenings you will have more information to present to a judge in your case.
+If you have children, take notes about the kids, the family, and your spouse.
+By keeping detailed notes on calendars, such as when and where the children eat and sleep, and journaling daily conversations, you will have more information to present to a judge in your case.

 Get started on the right track.
-Contact Fulmer & Fulmer, PA and let’s talk about how best to prepare for your divorce proceedings.
+Contact Fulmer Law, P.A. and let’s talk about how best to prepare for your divorce proceedings.

-You don’t have to worry about spending a lot of money up front.
-Call Fulmer Law, PA. for a FREE consultation.
-Even if you do not hire Mr. Fulmer or Mrs. Holmes to represent you, the legal advice he/she will provide during your FREE consultation will give you an idea of what you are up against and help you plan for the future.
+Fulmer Law will not overcharge or overwork your case.
+A consultation will provide you with more information.
+Even if you do not hire Mr. Fulmer to represent you, the legal advice he will provide during your consultation will give you an idea of what you are up against and help you plan for the future.

-Fulmer Law, P.A. also offers flexible payment plans and we accept credit cards.
+Fulmer Law, P.A. offers flexible payment plans and we accept credit cards.

 How long a divorce takes depends on whether your divorce case is contested or uncontested.

 An uncontested divorce is when both spouses agree on all the major issues involved.
-These types of divorce cases can take as little as four to five weeks to finalize.
-Whereas, a contested divorce typically takes between 6 and 12 months.
+These types of divorce cases can take as little as 3 months to finalize.
+Whereas a contested divorce typically takes between 9 months to 18 months.

-Get a jump start on your case by contacting us for a case review.
+Get a jump start on your case by contacting us for a consultation.
 No two cases are ever alike.
-We’d be happy to review your case and give you our feedback on just how long it would take our legal experts at Fulmer & Fulmer, PA to have your case finalized.
+We’d be happy to review your case and give you our feedback on just how long it would take our legal experts at Fulmer Law, P.A. to have your case finalized.